BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

    * Shows expression values for each experiment.
    * If there is more than one data set and each data set has common expression values then the values will only be shown once.
-   * If there is two or more data sets and they have different expression values then all the expression values are shown.
+   * If there are two or more data sets and they have different expression values then all the expression values are shown.

      * A colored bar that runs along the top of the expression column headers can be used to differentiate